-Next week, the tutorial will be about a little on-the-side feature: a customizable day-and-night cycle to light our scene differently on the (in-game) time of day!
+Next week, the tutorial will be about a little on-the-side feature: a customisable day-and-night cycle to light our scene differently on the (in-game) time of day!

-And in the meantime, there will be a small interlude tomorrow to improve our current event system…
+And on this note, time for a small interlude to improve our current event system…